-As the director of product at Peloton, David Packles has helped build one of the stickiest fitness products of all time, with more than90% of members still subscribed after 12 months.
+As the director of product at Peloton, David Packles has helped build one of the stickiest fitness products of all time, with more than 90% of members still subscribed after 12 months.
 With such a loyal member base, getting ideas for new features and services from their most active users was easy.
 Getting those ideas to scale was not.

 Peloton saw the product “hacks” from their most active members as opportunities to build features that appealed to the widest possible audience.
 So the fitness platform developed a framework to harness those emergent behaviors: observe the behaviors, validate them with different personas, and learn from trying new things.

-Inhis talk at Amplify 2020, David explained how Peloton used that framework to launch successful features based on those organic actions from a subset of highly engaged customers.
+In his talk at Amplify 2020, David explained how Peloton used that framework to launch successful features based on those organic actions from a subset of highly engaged customers.

 Prioritize Emergent Behaviors

 Active users are often quick to tell you about the functionality they want.
 Sometimes it’s through surveys and support tickets.
-Sometimes it’s through how they modify the platform to better fit their needs, such as using the location field on their profile to highlight their favorite sports teams as a way to build connection with other members.
+Sometimes it’s through how they modify the platform to better fit their needs, such as using the location field on their profile to highlight their favorite sports teams as a way to build connections with other members.
 These modifications are examples of emergent behaviors, usage patterns or “hacks” that appear organically within a highly engaged subset of users.
 Translating these emergent behaviors to your broader user base is how you get feature adoption at scale.

 Slides are from David’s presentation